darrenburns/textual-autocomplete/README.md

 ## Customizing Behavior

-If you need custom behavior, `AutoComplete` is can be subclassed.
+If you need custom behavior, `AutoComplete` can be subclassed.

 A good example of how to subclass and customize behavior is the `PathAutoComplete` widget, which is a subclass of `AutoComplete`.